'St Jude's Day' storm - October 2013

 Our trusted, authoritative warnings enabled many people, including contingency planners, emergency responders and the general public, prepare for and take action to avoid the impacts of the storm, for example:

 The storm is a notch down in terms of the strength of the winds in comparison to the Great Storm of 1987 or the Burns Day Storm of 1990.
-You don't have to go far back to find a more powerful storm than this - for example, we saw winds of over 100 mph in Edinburgh when a major winter storm brought very strong winds across much of the UK on 3 January 2012.
+You don't have to go far back to find a more powerful storm than this - for example, we saw winds of over 100 mph in Edinburgh when Winter storms, early January 2012

-To find a storm of similar strength in southern parts of the UK, and at a similar time of year, you'd have to go back to the 27 October 2002 when there were severe gales over much of the south of the UK.
+To find a storm of similar strength in southern parts of the UK, and at a similar time of year, you'd have to go back to the Strong Winds - 27 October 2002 over much of the south of the UK.

 We're grateful to all our partners in the media, government and agencies for helping us get our trusted warnings out to the public and those who keep them safe.